luxleather/luxleather.github.io/_posts/2020-08-09-Masternode-installation-tutorial.md

 **Step 6** - Start Masternode from Control wallet _(final step)_

-Now when we have fully synced Masternode on our VPS it is tim to start it from Control wallet.
+Now when we have fully synced Masternode on our VPS it is time to start it from Control wallet.
 To do this go to wallet console and type:

 `startmasternode alias false <your MN alias>`

+**Step 7** - Final check

 If everything went well, you should receive the following message:

+“Masternode successfully started”

+Also we check on our VPS with command:

+`./<coin name>-cli getmasternodestatus`

 “Masternode successfully started”